 8. Remote Monitoring

-MPPT Controllers have options of Remote monitoring that give information on what is happening in the system.
-This may include the input voltage, output voltage, input current, output plus information about the battery including the Battery Voltage and Temperature.
+MPPT Controllers have options for Remote monitoring that give information on what is happening in the system.
+This may include the input voltage, output voltage, input current, and output plus information about the battery including the Battery Voltage and Temperature.

 Most controllers in the market are compatible with MT-50 Remote meter that can give you information on how the system is performing.
 It also allows you to enter custom parameters for your controller.

-Other MPPT controllers like the Victron have Bluetooth Modules that can connect to you phone where you can view the performance and make changes to parameters.
-This is important as most solar panels systems are stored in battery compartments that are not easily accessible or away from a living area.
+Other MPPT controllers like the Victron have Bluetooth Modules that can connect to your phone where you can view the performance and make changes to parameters.
+This is important as most solar panel systems are stored in battery compartments that are not easily accessible or away from a living area.

 9. Software and Applications

-The Victron also has a android phone application that is user friendly and gives a lot of data on what is happening on the controller.
-The data includes power, voltages, input and output current and also includes historical performances.
+The Victron also has an Android phone application that is user-friendly and gives a lot of data on what is happening on the controller.
+The data includes power, voltages, input, and output current, and also includes historical performances.
 You can also export the data on a CSV file.

 Some MPPT Chargers will routinely (once a month) apply an equalizing charge.
 This is intentionally overcharging Lead Acid batteries to remove sulfate crystals that build up on the plates over time.